kevinboone/kzgrep/README.md

 the patterns in `--entries` are case-insensitive, to reduce the risk of excluding entries by accident.

+The `--max-size` option also has the effect of excluding certain zipfile entries from consideration.

+`kzgrep` will warn if the inclusion criteria have the effect that no zipfile entries are searched.

 ## Exit code

 `kzgrep` returns 0 if at least one line matches in at least one entry